OuassimMilous/ML2-SolarPanelFaultDetectionUsingML/README.md

 ---

-This project was made by Ouassim Milous as part of the **Learning for Robotics II** course by professor Luca Oneto at the University of Genoa.
+This project was made by Ouassim Milous as part of the **Machine Learning for Robotics II** course by professor Luca Oneto at the University of Genoa.